-As Pet Shop Boys celebrate the 25th birthday of their classic sophomore album this week, here are 25 reasons we actually do love ‘Actually’…
+As Pet Shop Boys are named Godlike Genius for the VO5 NME Awards 2017, here are 25 reasons we actually do love their classic second album ‘Actually’…

 I’m talking about ‘What Have I Done To Deserve This?’ by Pet Shop Boys and Dusty Springfield.
 We can chat “hooks” and “unusual structure” all you want, but this song just has that thing: before it’s even finished, you already want to play it again.
 It’s touching too, which is impressive considering it’s about about a “major capitalist” (her) and a “pathetic feeble wreck” (him).

 Dusty was done before ‘What Have I Done To Deserve This?’
 Put it this way: her last single had been released by Peter Springfellow.
 When she finally said yes, the duet gave her a major comeback.
 It reached number two on both sides of the Atlantic and re-introduced the world to that voice: huskier, sure, but still magical.

 3. When the Pets first met Dusty, she was wearing black leather

 Or maybe “a pink shell suit and Reeboks”.
 Neil Tennant and Chris Lowe can’t agree.
 But both outfits sound on point.